-- DO NOT delete your name without also alerting Laura Abplanalp to ensure we do not have a lapse in coverage.
+- DO NOT delete your name without also alerting Sueann Maynard to ensure we do not have a lapse in coverage.

 All race workers, unless members of USSA, must fill out the USSA Volunteer Competition Worker Registration form.
 Please print in advance if possible.

-Food – AM pick-up/set-up/cleanup: Pick up the bagels/muffins/fruit/water from Wegmans Canandaigua Store at 7am; set up food in the yurt, stand by to ensure volunteers and officials are fed.
-Coffee will be delivered to the yurt by Carver’s.
-Work with Carver’s kitchen (Sunset Lodge) if coffee refill is required.
-Clean up (any remaining food can be collected and made available for lunch).
+Food – AM pick up/set up/cleanup: Pick up the bagels/muffins/fruit/water from Wegmans Canandaigua Store at 7am at customer service desk.
+Set up food in the yurt, stand by to ensure volunteers and officials are fed.
+Clean up- any remaining food can be collected and made available for lunch.

 Coach and Volunteer Registration: Be in the yurt at 7am.
 Sign-in all Volunteers (Volunteers that are on the hill sign USSA waiver), sign-in all Coaches – ensure they are on the accredited list, have them sign in with USSA number, provide ‘Coach’ lift ticket for non-BMRC coaches, provide ‘Official’ lift ticket for Technical Delegate (TD) and any other non-BMRC Officials.

-Competitor Registration: Be in the yurt at 7am.
+Competitor Registration-: Be in the yurt at 7am.
 Check-in all competitors – collect money if balance due, provide bib.
 Provide lift tickets to non-BMRC competitors ONLY (note on bib-order print-out).
-For walk-ins, have them fill out registration form, check USSA and NYSSRA status (Race Secretary Mary Webber and/or Laura Abplanalp will help), collect race fee.
+For walk-ins, have them fill out registration form, check USSA and NYSSRA status (Race administrator Krista Jackson will help), collect race fee.

 Announcer: Be in the Timing Booth 20 minutes before the start of the race.
 Sit up in the timing booth and announce racers as they start, are on course, and unofficial finish times (very helpful to be familiar with the competitor’s names ahead of time).
 At breaks, thank our sponsors (Bristol Mountain and Wegmans).

-Score Keepers: RA provides bib-order list – during registration record competitor’s names on the scoreboard sheets, post sheets on the board outside near Timing Booth.
+Score Keepers: Please arrive at yurt at 8:45AM on race day.
+RA provides bib-order list – during registration record competitor’s names on the scoreboard sheets, post sheets on the board outside near Timing Booth.
 As finish times are announced, write them down on the scoreboard for the first race, second race, and combined time (for SG race there is only (1) run).